-As well As Black pepper is an excellent source of manganese and vitamin K, a very good source of copper, manganese ,dietary fiber and rich in iron, chromium and calcium.
-Potassium, another mineral in black pepper, helps improve your stomach’s ability to digest foods and promotes intestinal health.
-Black pepper is a carminative, it discourages intestinal gas from forming and as a bonus, the outer layer of the peppercorn aids in the break-down of fat cells.
-Black pepper Stimulates digestion eases flatulence, relieves constipation and improves circulation.
+As well as Black pepper is an excellent source of manganese, vitamin K. Black pepper is a very good source of copper, dietary fiber.
+Black pepper also rich in iron, chromium, and calcium.
+Potassium, another mineral in black pepper, helps to improve your stomach’s ability to digest foods and promotes intestinal health.
+Black pepper is a carminative, it discourages intestinal gas from forming.
+As a bonus, the outer layer of the peppercorn aids in the break-down of fat cells.
+Black pepper stimulates digestion and eases flatulence, relieves constipation, and improves circulation.

 How to consume:

-Pepper is one of the most commonly used spices and often paired with salt as a basic seasoning combination.
-If we use Black pepper powder, black salt and roasted cumin powder and consume with raw tomato as salad, it is very good to fight with hookworm problem.
+Pepper is one of the most commonly used spices and often paired with salt as an essential seasoning combination.
+If we use Black pepper powder, black salt, and roasted cumin powder also consume with raw tomato as salad, it is very beneficial to fight with hookworm problems.

-We can use it on different kind of soups as digestive ingredient.
-Some people also use Black Pepper as weight loss ingredient.
+We can use it on different kinds of soups as a digestive ingredients.
+Some people also use Black Pepper as a weight loss ingredient.

 Black pepper may have the opposite effect on hypertension.
-Black pepper may play good role in lowering blood pressure.
+Black pepper may play a beneficial role in lowering blood pressure.

-Precaution: Excess use of any content may cause of harm for precautions consult with your dietitian.
+Precaution: Excess use of any content may cause harm to precautions, consult with your dietitian.